Understanding Maryland’s “Duty to Retreat” Law

 Under traditional self-defense rules, a person can use force to defend themselves anywhere they feel threatened.
 However, when they’re outside their home, they can’t use force that’s likely to kill or seriously injure someone if there’s a way to avoid such use of force.
 With Stand Your Ground, the statute grants a person who uses deadly force the presumption that he acted reasonably unless there’s evidence to the contrary.
 So, if a person dies as a result of someone using lethal force in self-defense, and there are no witnesses, it may be easier to avoid penalties for ending a life.

-When You Need Criminal Traffic Defense, Contact Hillel Traub
+When You Need Criminal Traffic Defense, Contact Hillel Traub!

 You have the right to defend yourself if you’re threatened while in your vehicle, and you deserve quality representation if you face a criminal charge.
 The Law Office of Hillel Traub is dedicated to providing residents of Baltimore and surrounding areas with top criminal defense.
-Attorney Hillel Traub has provided competent representation for people facing criminal traffic charges for more than 20 years.
+Baltimore traffic attorney Hillel Traub has provided competent representation for people facing criminal traffic charges for more than 20 years.
 Call (410) 580-1100 or complete our contact form for a free consultation.